venikkus/biogenic_amines_search/README.md

 The consumption of foods containing high concentrations of biogenic amines has been associated with health hazards [1].

+## Research objectives

+The pipeline will allow testing the genetic data of bacterial strains for the presence of genes responsible for the synthesis of biogenic amines.
+The pipeline screens bacterial genome assemblies or raw reads to detect the following genes:

+## Relevance of the study

+Biogenic amines can cause poisoning and allergies.
+The consumption of foods containing high concentrations of biogenic amines has been associated with health hazards [1].

 ## Content

 - [Pipeline Overview](#pipeline-overview)